wowmaking/react-native-no-flicker-image/README.md

 React native `Image` component without flicker on `android` devices when `source` is changed.
  Show previous image until new one is loaded.
 Support all [Image](https://facebook.github.io/react-native/docs/image) props.
-It works the same as `Image` on `ios`.
+On `ios` `NoFlickerImage` just renders `Image`.

 ## Install
 ```